shabin5785/Golang_notes/GO_Notes_1.md

 - we have take care of cleaning up resources created during testing

 - better start all testing functions names with "Test"

+- using descriptive names as test fn names can be pretty useful for debugging